nuggetbucket54/nuggetbucket54/README.md

 - 👋 Hi, I’m Ryan
 - 👀 I’m interested in onions
 - 💞️ I’m looking to collaborate on random projects here and there
-- 📫 How to reach me @nuggetbucket54#6543 on discord
+- 📫 Reach me @nuggetbucket54#6543 on discord

 <!---
 nuggetbucket54/nuggetbucket54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.